A surprising number of people suffer from a phobia of needles. Yet this does not halt their curiosity for cosmetic medical procedures.

-Another technique, which follows the same principles as a chemical peel, is ‘microdermabraison.’
+Another technique, which follows the same principles as a chemical peel, is ‘microdermabrasion.’
 Again, this acts to try and remove the outer skin layer to stimulate new skin cell and collagen production.
-It does so however, in a slightly different manner than chemical peels.
+It does so, however, in a slightly different manner than chemical peels.

 This is an incredibly popular treatment.
 There is no preparation required, the recovery time is almost instant, it is usually financially more friendly than other cosmetic treatments, and the result is a brighter, smoother facial complexion.

 The results, however, can be more short term than those offered by chemical peels or lasers and do not provide complete facial re-surfacing or a dramatic reduction in fine lines and wrinkles.

 Mesotherapy (without the needles)

 Mesotherapy was born in the 1950s by a French gentleman named Michael Pistor.
 Mesotherapy itself defines a method of drug administration, by which the drugs are supplied by microinjections beneath the skin.
 This can be used to encourage hair growth in balding men, supply collagen to skin lacking in elasticity and volume, along with encouraging fat reduction in areas where adipose tissue is dense and not aesthetically required.

 As the needle-phobic population demands less invasive treatments in a cosmetically aware, consumer-driven market, procedures have been born which provide ‘electro transdermal delivery’ rather than delivery via injections.
 This pain-free option uses electric currents to encourage uptake of active ingredients through the skin.
 The medications are given a positive or negative charge and an electric current applied which either attracts or repels the medication in a direction which encourages movement through the skin.